lshapz/javascript-snippets/README.md

 # javascript-snippets
 snippets of javascript what I wrote

-spork.js: a bit of javascript that will try out an array of common words in a lyrics quiz on Sporcle.com, so you can move on to things that will actually help identify the song.
+lyricsCheater: a bit of javascript that will try out an array of common words in a lyrics quiz on Sporcle.com, so you can move on to things that will actually help identify the song.

-corgi.js: a script to find photos that reference "election" or "trump" and replaces them with pictures of corgi puppies.
+imageReplacer: a script to find photos that reference "election" or "trump" and replaces them with pictures of corgi puppies.

-commentStripRegex.js: an attempt to obtain just the content of a Dreamwidth comment thread - WIP
+commentParser: an attempt to obtain just the content of a Dreamwidth comment thread - WIP

 algorithms: practice implementing sorting algorithms in javascript